-The Green Central Banking Scorecard, produced by Positive Money and Green Central Banking, scores and ranks the full range of green policies and initiatives adopted by G20 central banks.
+The Green Central Banking Scorecard, produced by Positive Money, scores and ranks the full range of green policies and initiatives adopted by G20 central banks.
 The analysis is based on a literature review, expert consultations, and bilateral interactions with central bankers and supervisors.

 Rank Country Aggregate Score (out of 130) Grade (A+ to F) Research and Advocacy (out of 10) Monetary Policy (out of 50) Financial Policy (out of 50) Leading by Example (out of 20)